-The simpliest approach is to leverage CDI or OSGi (blueprint) to directly inject the Activity Server implementation.
+The simpliest approach is to leverage CDI, for example within a JEE container, to directly inject the Activity Server implementation.

 '''

 import org.overlord.rtgov.activity.server.ActivityServer;

 ....

 @Inject

 private ActivityServer activityServer=null;

 '''

 Once the reference to the Activity Server has been obtained, then call the store method to record a list of Activity Units.